 SCI considers itself to be an innovative industry leader providing high-quality services, good value to the consumer, and compassion in their interactions with bereaved family members of the deceased.

 The founder of this huge organization is Robert L. Waltrip, a licensed funeral director who received his initial experience in the family funeral business.
 Mr. Waltrip has managed the firm for over forty years.
 Part of his formula for success was the purchase of additional funeral homes starting in the 1960s and the “cluster” concept whereby many facilities pool their resources for cost-efficiency.

 Their network of funeral homes has largely been built-up by acquiring existing funeral businesses.
 Although SCI introduced the brand ‘Dignity Memorial’ in 1999, many of their network of funeral homes still trade under the family names that were acquired.
 In fact, in some businesses, the original funeral home staff may still be retained and employed by SCI.

 The company is traded on the New York Stock Exchange and currently has funeral contracts for unperformed services in an amount in the range of $8 billion.
-The company states that it assists approximately 630,000 families a year, and through their extensive network of companies would be able to serve almost 80% of the families in the United States.
+The company states that it assists approximately 630,000 families a year and, through its extensive network of companies, would be able to serve almost 80% of the families in the United States.

 What brands does SCI trade with?

 SCI operates a number of brands targeting different aspects of the death care market.

 - SCI: provides services in 44 states, 8 Canadian provinces, the District of Columbia, and Puerto Rico, with over 2,000 funeral home locations and cemeteries.